Bricktech2000/Notes/Notes/Notes a61f38520e91467e8d968fa8795f3b5a/Piecewise Function 42163ed51aff4fc583cc7cfebb507524.md

 # Piecewise Function

-> a piecewise function is a function... that has two parts I guess
+> In mathematics, a piecewise-defined function is a function defined by multiple sub-functions, where each sub-function applies to a different interval in the domain. — Wikipedia
 >

-## example

-...